jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 Read Article on Africa that Childree gave me
 Know enough to understand why Arnobius is different and talks about different things Meet again Friday

   Write the section on Roman Africa
-    No more than five pages
-    what seems to be relevant for understanding Africanness and how it affects what we're looking at Writing for a basic audience
+    No more than five pages double spaced what seems to be relevant for understanding Africanness and how it affects what we're looking at Writing for a basic audience
     Not wanting to read about Roman Africa, but need help understanding Arnobius